MakotoE/guess-the-eval/about.md

 ## Positions database

 Thanks [The Week in Chess](https://theweekinchess.com/), for the PGNs.
-From the World Rapid 2021 database, I choose two random positions from 30 games.
+From the first 30 games of the World Rapid 2021 database, I choose two random positions each.

 All evaluations were calculated with Stockfish 14.1, to a depth of 25 with NNUE.